 © 2016 Lichfield & Hatherton Canals Restoration Trust

-News from our Working Party, and other related items.
+News from our Working Parties

 The Trust relies heavily on volunteers to achieve its aims.
 We desperately need help in all areas.
 You can give as little or as much time as you can spare.
 Experience is not necessary, all you really need is enthusiasm!

 We also have opportunities for Corporate Team building days through volunteering.

 We are also very much dependant on the generosity of our supporters.
 We have a number of ways you can donate.
 100% of the money raised is spent on restoration work.

 Take a walk along the Lichfield Canal’s Heritage Towpath Trail and discover a world of fascinating industrial and cultural history, and enjoy an important corridor for wildlife and nature.